iusvar/grav-plugin-pdf-js/README.md

 The **Pdf-js** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It allows you to embed [PDF.js](https://mozilla.github.io/pdf.js/) into pages via shortcode.

-> Please note that this guide is not updated to the latest version 0.2.0
+> Please note that this guide is not updated to the latest version 0.2.0 (will be updated asap)

-> As an alternative to PDF.JS you can now use PDFObject or HTML EMBED or HTML OBJECT tags
+> The most important change is the alternatives added to pdf-js.
+Now you can also use pdfobject or embed or object tags

-> Warning: the plugin directory is now **pdfjs** and no longer pdf-js

 For a demo, [visit my blog](http://iusvar.alwaysdata.net/grav/blog/pdfjs).